It is strongly recommended if using Rucio to use a fresh / clean

 voms-proxy-init -voms atlas

-This will set up a proper Python environment to work with Athena, enable the grid environment, set up the Rucio clients and configure them.
+This will set up the environment to allow authentication via grid tools and set up and configure the Rucio clients.

 Don’t forget to create your ATLAS proxy if you didn’t do this in the first step: